MoxAlehin/TierList/README.md

 To use the Tier List plugin, you can either insert the `#tier-list` *(can be changed in plugin settings)* tag anywhere within a numbered list, which marks the list for tier rendering, or use the command `Insert tier list` to automatically create a list preformatted for ranking.

-Tier List also includes a “To Rank” section, where items that have not yet been placed in a specific tier will be shown.
+Tier List also includes a `To Rank` section, where items that have not yet been placed in a specific tier will be shown.
 This section collapses automatically once it becomes empty, keeping the view clean and focused on ranked items.

 ![How To Use](Images/TierList_HowToUse.gif)